-Please review the NTSB TDA Information for Survivors, Families, and Friends Brochure that describes what survivors, family, and friends can expect throughout a marine accident investigation by the NTSB and additional details related to the information provided on this webpage.that describes what survivors, family, and friends can expect throughout a marine accident investigation by the NTSB and additional details related to the information provided on this webpage.
+Information for Survivors, Families, and Friends Brochure that describes what survivors, family, and friends can expect throughout a marine accident investigation by the NTSB and additional details related to the information provided below.

 Assistance for Marine Accident Investigations

-Although there is no requirement for the NTSB TDA Division to respond to marine accidents, TDA Specialists work with the NTSB’s Investigator-In-Charge (IIC) who is responsible for leading the safety investigation, the NTSB highway investigative team, and local and state agencies to coordinate assistance and information for survivors, family, and friends, either by telephone or on-scene if launched to the accident.
-The NTSB TDA Division remains a primary point of contact to survivors, family, and friends during the course of the investigation and provides updates on the release of information associated with the investigation.
+Although there is no requirement for TDA to respond to marine accidents, our specialists work with the NTSB’s investigator-in-charge (IIC) who is responsible for leading the safety investigation, the NTSB marine investigative team, and local and state agencies to coordinate assistance and information for survivors, family, and friends, either by telephone or on-scene if launched to the accident.
+TDA remains a primary point of contact to survivors, family, and friends during the course of the investigation and provides updates on the release of information associated with it.

 Short-term Counseling & Referrals

-Short-term emotional support services and referrals are available at the request of survivors, families, or friends at no cost through our partners, the American Red Cross.
-Please contact the NTSB TDA Division directly for more information or to request this support.
+Short-term emotional support services and referrals are available at the request of survivors, families, or friends at no cost through our partnership with the American Red Cross.
+Additional information can be provided about these support services upon request.

 Victim Identification Process

-The NTSB may take custody of personal effects like personal electronic devises or other items relevant to the investigation.
-Depending on condition, these items may be returned to the owner or a designed family member typically at the conclusion of the investigation.
+The NTSB may take custody of personal effects like personal electronic devices or other items relevant to the investigation.
+Depending on condition, these items may be returned to the owner or a designated family member typically at the conclusion of the investigation.
 Personal effects not collected by the NTSB may be collected by the medical examiner or coroner, law enforcement or another agency involved in the response.
-The NTSB TDA Division can assist with questions about personal effects retained by the NTSB or provide contact information for other agencies that may have personal effects in their custody if known.
+TDA can assist with questions about personal effects retained by the NTSB or provide contact information for other agencies that may have personal effects in their custody if known.

-The NTSB does not coordinate interviews with media for family members, friends, or survivors.
-However, media representatives may attempt to contact you after a crash.
-The NTSB will not release the identities of victims or survivors of accidents.
-Such information may be released by the transportation operator involved or local authorities.
+TDA does not coordinate interviews with media for survivors, family members, or friends; however, media representatives may attempt to make contact after an accident occurs.
+The NTSB will not release the identities of victims or survivors of accidents, but this information may be released by the transportation operator involved or local authorities where the accident occurred.

 Marine Accident Investigation Process